So I said that I was going to create a ‘Bucket List’, or perhaps more nicely put, a ‘List for Living’. So what is this

-I have put a couple on that I had wanted to do for ages, and that I have achieved over the past 12 months, namely organising a Charity Ball, and getting a job that I love doing.
+I have put a couple on that I achieved in my first few years post diagnosis, namely organising a Charity Ball, and getting a job that I love doing.
 This list won’t ever necessarily be completed….according to the ‘guru’s’ of bucket lists, a good list never gets completed as you keep finding new things you want to achieve in life.
 And if any of you fancy giving me anymore ideas, I’m very happy to hear them.
 If I’m honest, this hasn’t really been my priority over the years as I’ve needed to just focus on raising my family, but maybe a few of them will get done over the years.

 1. See my children go for their first day at Secondary School – DONE!
 I think I might add a new one of getting to see them finish secondary school!

 2. Create scrapbooks for my two children (Harder for a non-creative like me than you think!)
 Hmmmm, started but certainly nowhere near finished!

 3. Travel to Paris for lunch in a fabulous place.